dt0602/cse15l-lab-reports/Lab3.md

 Vallarta-WhatToDo.txt:80:There are several waterparks: In Acapulco, the CICI (Centro Internacional de Convivencia Infantil), across from the Convention Center, offers hours of fun with waterslides, a water center for toddlers, a fresh-water pool with waves, plus a dolphin and seal show, all included in the entrance fee of around US$4.
 Another waterpark is located near Caleta beach, called Mundo Mágico Marino.
 It features waterslides, an aquarium, pools — one is a saltwater pool — and boat rides.
 El Rey León, located near Pie de la Cuesta, is a large family-style restaurant with shallow pools and waterslides for children, plus a miniature train.In Puerto Vallarta, the Mayan Palace Waterpark in Marina Vallarta has waterslides, a lazy-river, and a mini-waterpark for young children.
 Children ten and older will be both moved and amazed by swimming with the dolphins, experiences that are available both in Acapulco and Puerto Vallarta.
 Vallarta-WhereToGo.txt:89:However, Caleta and Caletilla, coves located south of the zócolo on the Peninsula de las Playas, are the most popular public beaches in Acapulco.
 They are colorful sites, with palapa-topped beach restaurants, bright-hued passenger boats, water sports–equipment rental stands, and fishermen selling their fresh catch to beachgoers.
 These side-by-side beaches are separated by a narrow, rocky peninsular, which is the site of the Mágico Mundo Marino water park and aquarium.`

 `grep -n "string" *.txt` displays the file, line number, and the line the string appears in the text files in the directory.
+This command is useful because it allows the user to know exactly where the string is located in each file, since it presents the line number.

 Citation: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)